Vanderbilt freshman Sargent wins NCAA title in playoff | News Channel 3-12

 Like Sargent, he ended up in the lead with Lopez-Chacarra’s bogey on 17.

-Lopez-Chacarra overcame a triple bogy on the long par-4 seventh and tied Sargent for the lead with a short birdie on the par-4 15th.
+Lopez-Chacarra overcame a double bogey and a triple on Nos.
+5-6 to tie Sargent for the lead with a short birdie on the par-4 15th.
 Lopez-Chacarra moved into the lead by one as the others faltered, but hit his tee shot on the short par-4 17th under a bush.

 He managed to chop it out, only to three-putt across the multi-tiered green, setting up the playoff.